-During normal operation, the THEFT SYSTEM light will go off approximately five seconds after the key is turned to the ON and the engine started.
+During normal operation, the THEFT SYSTEM light will come on for approximately five seconds when the key is turned to ON and the engine is started.

-If the THEFT SYSTEM light flashes with the key to ON, wait 10 minutes until the light goes off.
+If the THEFT SYSTEM light flashes with the key in ON, wait 10 minutes until the light goes off.
 Then turn the ignition key to OFF before attempting to start the engine.